We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Performance

-Because there is no single type of filter that can remove all contaminants by itself, the best reverse osmosis systems feature a series of different filters called stages for peak performance.
-While water quality experts generally agree that four stages are enough to purify water, some systems have seven stages or more.
+Because no single filter can remove all contaminants by itself, the best reverse osmosis systems use multiple filter types—called stages—for peak performance.
+Water quality experts generally agree that four stages (sediment, carbon, RO membrane, and a post-filter) are enough to purify most municipal water.
+That said, some systems stack on additional stages for specific purposes:

 High-Pressure Pump